 The Victory Medal was awarded for service in a theatre of war between 5 August 1914 and 11 November 1918.
 The Victory Medal was never awarded on its own and was always accompanied by a British War Medal.
 The recipient’s details were impressed around the rim of the medal and include the highest rank held when the Armistice came into effect on 11 November 1918.
 The medal’s obverse it the winged figure of Victory holding clutching a palm branch which symbolises victory and triumph.

 While not a British campaign medal of the First World War the Territorial Force Efficiency Medal is often encountered in WW1 Medal Groups.
 The medal was awarded for 12 years service in the Territorial Force and just under 50,000 of the medals were issued.

-Over the last hundred years, many of the WW1 Medals which were originally worn as a group have been split up.
+Over the last hundred years, many of the First World War medals which were originally worn as a group have been split up.
 If you only have a single medal in your possession, you can find out what a recipient’s entire qualification was by looking at their Medal Index Card.
 There are two ways to view a Medal Index Card, the first is using the National Archives’ website and the second is using the genealogy site Ancestry.
 Clicking on the banner below will take you to Ancestry.
-I would recommend signing up to Ancestry which offers access to the Medal Index Cards for free and usually has a free trial period so you can also access the recipient’s Medal Roll.
+I would recommend signing up to Ancestry which offers free access to the Medal Index Cards and usually has a free trial period so you can also view the corresponding Medal Roll.
 The medal roll is a very important document as it will often list the specific units a soldier served with abroad.

 I have written a separate article about finding WW1 Medal Records:

 Below is the medal box for my great-great-grandfather’s WW1 medals which were the British War Medal and Victory Medal.
+If a soldier’s service record has survived you will often find receipts for medals.
 The medals were never worn and have sat in my grandfather’s cabinet for the last forty years.
 The box and the medals contain all the information I needed to start my research.